engagementlab/el-web-sdk/README.md

 There is additional required config you will need for this file, but it contains confidential auth keys, so you'll find it only in the Google Doc 'Server Config' in the Lab's shared folder 'Master Projects/Website/Development'.

-If you are forking this repo outside of the Engagement Lab, you'll need config values for the following keys, depending on the features you are using:
+If you are forking this repo outside of the Engagement Lab, you may need config values for the following optional keys, depending on the features you are using:
 ```
 CLOUDINARY_URL
 EMBEDLY_API_KEY